adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 SUBSYSTEMS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="0c45", ATTRS{idProduct}=="64ab", MODE="0666""
 ```

 Create the rules file to ensure the app can communicate with the camera.
+Remember to restart the computer.

 ### SDL2 Recap

 The supporting code for rendering with SDL2 is identical to that of the [previous post](https://almostalwaysauto.com/posts/basic-video).
-We'll start at the point where we can set a callback function that updates the image on screen.
+We'll start at the point where we can set a callback function that updates the image in the window.

 ```cpp
 #include <functional>